Terms and Conditions

 9.8.2 If any hardware, equipment or software requirements notified to You as required in order to fulfil the consultancy have not been produced, work may be postponed until such requirements are available.

-9.8.3 The copyright of all material provided to You by the consultant rests with the consultant and BiP shall not be held responsible for any infringements as a result of plagiarism, libel, slander or any misuse of material.
+9.8.3 The copyright of all material provided to You by the consultant rests with the consultant and BiP shall not be held responsible for any infringements as a result of plagiarism, libel, slander

 9.9.1 Should You require any specific changes or additional requirements to the booking prior to or during the delivery of Your consultancy, BiP must be informed in writing immediately.
 Additional costs may be incurred as a result of such changes.